rpet064/robSimonGame/README.md

 # About
 This game is inspired by Famous Simon Game.
-It uses JS and JQuery Library.
+It uses HTML5, CSS and JQuery Library.

 # Gameplay
 Click A to start.
 The first level will have a one button press to remember.